yfhewei/yfhewei.github.io/README.md

 ## Dr Wei He's HomePage
 * This page shows some works and experiences about Data Science and Data Mining.
+## About me
+* PhD in data mining directions.
+* Focus on Data and Data mining technologies and applications.
+* Working in this field about 20 years.
 ***

 ## examples